Movax12/ca65hl/manual.md

     mb a := #(FOO * 4 + 2)      ; just generate: lda #(FOO * 4 + 2)

-As well, the equal symbol (`=`) can be used instead, but if used in a conditional statement, use `:=` to avoid confusion with the comparison macro.
+As well, the equal symbol `=` can be used for assignment, but if used in a conditional statement, use `:=` to avoid confusion with equality comparison macro.

+### Macro `mw`

+The 'mw' macro (Move Word) can move 16 bits.
+It supports moving from memory to memory, immediate to memory as well as 'ax', 'ay', and 'xy' as 16 bit register pairs that can be used as source or destinations for 16 bits values.
+It does not support other operations.

+If an 8 bit value is loaded, the high byte of the destination will be set to zero.
+Sign extending may be supported in the future.
+If a 16 bit immediate value with the same high and low byte is loaded, the load operation will only be executed once.

+Examples:

+    mw foo = #$1234

+    ; use & as an alternative for the # immediate operator to indicate an address: mw ax = &myString

+    mw myPtr = ay

 ### Extended Syntax